Get world class leadership coaching

 Why do employees quit?
-Is it because their tasks and responsibilities don’t live up to their expectations?
-Or because they’re surrounded by gossipy or unsupportive coworkers?
+Is it because tasks and responsibilities don’t live up to their expectations?
+Because they’re surrounded by gossipy or unsupportive coworkers?
 Or is it because the coffee in the break room is really that bad?

-Sure, all of those things play a part in why employees decide to hit the road (cough, especially the bitter coffee).
+Sure, all those things may play a part in an employee’s decision to hit the road (cough, especially the bitter coffee).

-But here’s the main reason why good employees leave: to get away from their managers.
+But the main reason why good employees leave?
+To get away from their managers.
+Research shows that 57% of employees have quit because of their boss.1

 Table of contents